Aveglia/vAMPirus/docs/HelpDocumentation.md

 NOTE=> In this part of the setup, you might get an error saying Oracle was denied permission to install programs.
 You will need to go to System Preferences->Security and Privacy->General and allow Oracle permission to download programs and then rerun the above command.

-Alright, if you notice no errors during installation, you should be good to go and create the Centos 7 environment
+Alright, if you notice no errors during installation, you should be good to go and create the Centos7 environment

 #### Building and starting your virtual environment